han-liu/SynCT_TcMRgFUS/README.md

 where
 * input_directory is the directory where you put your input MR images (.nii or .nii.gz).
 * output_directory is the directory where you will see your output files (synthesized CT images).

+## Acknowledgement
+Our code is adapted from the [pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) repo.